suchitj2702/algo-irl-frontend/src/content/engineering-notes/distilling-intelligence.md

 Cost per 1,000 transformations: $2.00
 ```

 **Findings:** The smaller model simply couldn't capture the sophistication of the teacher.
 Quality dropped noticeably, and the model struggled with complex multi-step instructions.
-Structural output was unreliable—parsing failed nearly a quarter of the time.
+Structural output was unreliable.
+Parsing failed nearly a quarter of the time.
 While Together.ai's serverless approach eliminated hosting headaches, the quality gap made this a non-starter for production.

 #### Model Comparison: The Complete Picture